Skip to Content

 • Northern Cardinal – A bright red male with black around the face.
 Well known and loved backyard bird that frequents bird feeders.

-• Red-Winged Blackbird – A mostly black bird with bright red shoulder patches.
-Found in marshes and meadows.
+• Red-Winged Blackbird – A mostly black bird with bright red shoulder patches, similar to the vibrant Northern Cardinals found in eastern U.S. year-round residents

 • Common Grackle – An iridescent black bird with piercing golden eyes.
 Often found in noisy flocks.